llassan/Java/README.md

 ## Data Types:

+Data: Data is any 'information' that a program stores or processes.

+A data type defines _what type of data_ a variable can store, _what operations_ can be performed on that data, _how much memory_ it will use

 **_Primitive Data Types (8):_**

 These are the most basic data types built into Java.
 THey store simple values, not objects.
 Stored directly in stack memory.